BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 </div>
 ```

-All being well we can now see - **and interactive with** - the items directive running in the workbench:
+All being well we can now see - **and interactive with** - the items directive running in the workbench via `http://localhost:7070/brjstodo/default/items/workbench/en/:

 ![](/blog/img/brjs-angular-tutorial/items-directive-workbench.png)

-You can test the directive in a few ways:
+You can manually test the directive in a few ways:

 * Add items via the input workbench and then refresh the items workbench
 * Execute `ServiceRegistry.getService( 'todomvc.storage' ).addTodo( { title: 'test' } )` in the console (*you may need to refresh the workbench*)
 * Add calls to the `TodoService.addTodo` in the workbench `index.html`

+*Of course, during a normal development cycle you would use the workbench quite frequently as you make code changes as well as running the automated tests.*

 ## Create the Filter blade